jlbradley1844/jlbradley1844.github.io/_drafts/spirit-world.md

 tradition, neoplatonic concepts still carried through Islamic thought for centuries, right through the Baha'i revelation.

-Where this dominance fell away was due to late medieval philosophers, particularly St. Thomas Acquinas.
+This dominance fell away due to late medieval philosophers, particularly St. Thomas Acquinas.
 If neoplatonism is commonly understood as the philosophical child of Plato, his philosophy is commonly understood as the philosophical child of Aristotle. it is an explicit outgrowth of Aristotle's own ontology.
-To give an example of Thomism is the scholastic philosophical school associated with his writings;
-frequently, "scholasticism" is used as a terminology for both Thomism and teachings of similar philosophers; e.g. Avicenna in the Islamic world.
+He was deeply influenced by Islamic philosophers, in particular Avicenna, who were lucky enough to have rediscovered the Greek classics before their European counterparts.

-This provided a different philosophical framework with its own spiritual flavor.
+The rediscovery of Aristotle provided a different philosophical framework with its own spiritual flavor.
-The Aristotalian influence in such philosophies resulted in a somewhat more "hard-nosed" philosophy than neoplatonism, due primarily to Aristotle's naturalistic, empirical inclinations.
+Aristotle's rejection of neoplatonic forms and emphasis on emperical particulars resulted in a somewhat more "hard-nosed" philosophy than neoplatonism.
 Such a worldview had little need for abstract unseen worlds.
 Thomas Aquinas worked around this limitation by adapting as needed to bring into line with Chritian teachings.
 So, for instance, human beings themselves were seen as being characterized